pedrojosemoragallegos/confflow/README.md

 # ConfFlow

-A Python library for schema-based YAML configuration management with built-in validation, constraints, and type safety.
+An extremely fast Python library for schema-based YAML configuration management with built-in validation, constraints, and type safety.

 ## Features